Put on a show with this fancy Honey Nut Brie en Croute ! Using refrigerated croissant dough, your guests never have to know how easy it really is!

 - 1 can refrigerated croissant dough

-- Combine your nuts, honey, sugar and cinnamon and pile on top of the brie.
+- In a small bowl, combine nuts, honey, sugar and cinnamon.
+Spoon mixture in a mound on top of the brie.

-- Serve warm and with fruit and crackers.
+- Bake 15-16 minutes, until pastry is golden brown.
+Serve warm and with fruit and crackers.

 What is your favorite way to include cheese in your life?

 Hi Erica, nice to meet you – thanks to Olivia via Twitter.
 Your recipes look so delicious I will try to check in regularly.
 This croute is oozing in the picture, so delicious.
 It makes me want to have a bite or two!